BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 !img("zcell097.png")

 Head inside the trailer.
 Sleep on the bed to see a familiar face?
-Anyways, grab the *Buginium-Z* here and return to the previous map.
+Anyways, grab the *Buginium Z* here and return to the previous map.

 Back on Route 7, go to the bottom left corner and cross the bridge.